 Patients…. please don’t do this on your own!

-Carbohydrate withdrawal, fat-adaptation, the keto flu.
-These all describe the initial period of adaptation to the medical ketogenic diet.
-In the first few weeks of the ketogenic diet, symptoms might worsen as the body adjusts to ketones as the primary energy source.
+Carbohydrate withdrawal, fat-adaptation, and the keto flu all describe the initial period of adaptation to the Medical Ketogenic Diet.
+In the first few weeks of the ketogenic diet, symptoms might worsen as the body adjusts to using ketones as its primary energy source.

-The initial period can be especially dangerous for people with serious mental illness..
+The initial period can be especially dangerous for people with serious mental illness.
 We can see insomnia, increased depression, suicidality, mania, and increased psychosis.
-While these usually pass in weeks, they need to be safely managed.
+While these usually pass in a matter of weeks, they need to be safely managed.
 Hypomania and mania are common, and often unrecognized by the patient.

 Psychiatric medications can interfere with the diet’s effects and prevent recovery.
 But, they are difficult and dangerous to reduce or stop even with careful titration.
 All these factors underscore the need for medical supervision.

 How do I create my own team?

 Our best advice at this point is to work with your a competent mental health clinician.